pagkly/Zed/Investopedia3/Weak AI.md

 Narrow or weak AI systems do not have general intelligence; they have specific intelligence.
 An AI that is an expert at telling you how to drive from point A to point B is usually incapable of challenging you to a game of chess.
 In the same way, a form of AI that can pretend to speak Chinese with you probably cannot sweep your floors.

-Weak AI helps turn [big data](https://www.investopedia.com/terms/b/big-data.asp) into usable information by detecting patterns and making predictions.
-Examples of weak AI include Facebook’s newsfeed, Amazon’s suggested purchases and Apple’s Siri, the iPhone technology that [answers users’ spoken questions](https://www.investopedia.com/terms/c/chatbot.asp).
+Weak AI helps turn [[big data]](https://www.investopedia.com/terms/b/big-data.asp) into usable information by detecting patterns and making predictions.
+Examples of weak AI include Facebook’s newsfeed, Amazon’s suggested purchases and Apple’s Siri, the iPhone technology that [[answers users’ spoken questions]](https://www.investopedia.com/terms/c/chatbot.asp).
 Email spam filters are another example of weak AI; a computer uses an algorithm to learn which messages are likely to be spam, then redirects them from the inbox to the spam folder.

 ## Limitations of Weak AI